 Learning for Life continues to create transparent local partnerships to work with neglected and isolated communities and individuals.

-We continue to tackle difficult issues in South Asia, working with girls in post-Taliban Afghanistan communities: reconstructing schools after the earthquake in Pakistan, communities cut off by floods in Bangladesh, and children infected with or affected by HIV/AIDS in India.
+We continue to tackle difficult issues in South Asia, working with communities cut off by floods in Bangladesh, reconstructing schools after the earthquake in Nepal, and supporting working children in India

 Learning for Life's vision is of a world where everyone has access to education, health, civil liberties, and safe, sustainable employment.